opendaylight/transportpce/docs/developer-guide.rst

 different suppliers.
 Thus, interoperability in the optical layer is a key element to get the benefit of automated control.

-Initial design of TransportPCE leverages Open ROADM Multi-Source-Agreement (MSA) which defines interoperability specifications, consisting of both Optical interoperability and Yang data models.
+Initial design of TransportPCE leverages OpenROADM Multi-Source-Agreement (MSA) which defines interoperability specifications, consisting of both Optical interoperability and Yang data models.